zNaLa/docs/docs/FAQ.md

 ### How can I add Rythm to my Discord Server?
 Please [click here](/adding_rythm) to check out our guide on adding Rythm.

-### What are the differences among the 5 Rythm bots?
+### What are the differences among the 6 Rythm bots?
 - Their default prefixes are different.
-- Rythm 1 & 2 are available to public for free, while the other three bots require you to [subscribe Premium](https://rythm.fm/premium).
+- Rythm 1 & 2 are available to public for free, while the other four bots require you to [subscribe Premium](https://rythm.fm/premium).

-You may find their default prefixes and their invite links [here](/adding_rythm#rythm-releases)
+You may find their default prefixes and their invite links [here](/adding_rythm#rythm-releases).
 <!-- The end of the Introduction Section -->

 <!-- The start of the Basic Information Section -->